jinnyyang/Feedback-Innate-exp/README.md

 #### Authors: Jinny W. Yang and Vincent J. Denef

 ---
-This is the repository for the manuscript "Dissecting host-microbiome interaction effects on phytoplankton microbiome composition and diversity" written by Jinny W. Yang and Vincent J. Denef
+This is the repository for Yang, Jinny Wu, and Vincent J. Denef.
+"Dissecting host‐microbiome interaction effects on phytoplankton microbiome composition and diversity."
+Environmental Microbiology 26, no. 2 (2024): e16585.
 ---

 #### Information about this repository: